HCL-TECH-SOFTWARE/Domino-rest-api/docs/howto/codesamples/javascript.md

   }
 };
 ```
 ## Considerations

-- Once you retrieve the bearer you need to keep it somewhere.
-A simple, not very secure option is to save it into `window.bearer`.
-Advantage: goes away when window closes.
-Problem: can be read fom elsewhere unless your [CSP](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) is tightly managed.
-A common way is to use [local storage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) which also needs th be handled [carefully](https://auth0.com/docs/secure/security-guidance/data-security/token-storage)
+- Once you retrieve the bearer, you need to keep it somewhere.
+A simple, but not very secure option is to save it into `window.bearer`.
+    - Advantage: goes away when window closes
+    - Problem: can be read from elsewhere unless your [CSP](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) is tightly managed

+    A common way is to use [local storage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) which also needs to be handled [carefully](https://auth0.com/docs/secure/security-guidance/data-security/token-storage).

-- The Domino REST API uses chunked returns for anythin that returns an array and thus could return a lot of data.
+- The Domino REST API uses chunked returns for anything that returns an array and thus could return a lot of data.
 A call to `await response.json()` would wait until all data has been received.
-Here you need to [process the result asynchonously](https://wissel.net/blog/2023/07/handle-http-chunked-responses.html)
+Here you need to [process the result asynchronously](https://wissel.net/blog/2023/07/handle-http-chunked-responses.html).
-- Tighten your [CSP](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) and **please** only HTTP**S**
+- Tighten your [CSP](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) and **please** only HTTP**S**.
-- Besides extracting the bearer, you could grab the expiry time and create a function that first validates the token's lifespan before making a call
+- Besides extracting the bearer, you could grab the expiry time and create a function that first validates the token's lifespan before making a call.